Become a Better Photographer in 3 Minutes! — 21 Tips.

 - In portraits set the pose.
-Then watch those EYES and capture the soul.
+Then watch those EYES to capture the soul.

 - Exposure is simple as 2+2, doubles & halves.
 Understand the STOP (more).

-- Harsh sun is usually a problem.
+- When harsh sun is a problem.
 Wait for the light, or find that golden shade.

-- Think about the shadows; without shadow, we don’t see the light. (video).
+- Think about the shadows; without shadow, we don’t see light. (video).

-- You can’t fake great light!
-Use that sunrise/sunset hour whenever you can.
+- You can’t fake it!
+Use that sunrise/sunset magic hour whenever you can.

 - Flat light is usually boring.
-Look for light ratios and 3 dimensional light.
+Look for ratios and 3 dimensional light.

 - Study history.
-Photography has 150+ years of history to make you better.
+Photography has 150+ years of it to make you a better artist.

 - Getting it right in camera is always easier than fixing it in post.

-- Just stop… Slow down, refine, simplify and visualize your scene (video)
+- Just stop… Slow down, refine, simplify and visualize (video).

 If you want to take it further subscribe to our newsletter below and check out the workshops tab above.
 Take the time to learn it right and you will improve faster than you ever imagined. — Gav